Jens Strandbygaard, CEO and co-founder of Gekkobrain tells us about automated SAP migration.

 Did you benefit from any government grants, and did that help keep your business afloat?

-Jens Strandbygaard: Yes, the Danish government has launched a number of programs which we have been fortunate enough to take part in.
+Jens Strandbygaard: Yes, the Danish government has launched a number of programs that we have been fortunate enough to take part in.
 They have certainly helped.

 Your final thoughts?